Skip to content

 Leetcode Longest Uncommon Subsequence I problem solution

-YASH PAL, 31 July 2024
+YASH PAL, 31 July 202422 January 2026

-In this Leetcode Longest Uncommon Subsequence I problem solution we have Given two strings a and b, return the length of the longest uncommon subsequence between a and b.
+In this Leetcode Longest Uncommon Subsequence I problem solution, we have given two strings a and b, return the length of the longest uncommon subsequence between a and b.
 If the longest uncommon subsequence does not exist, return -1.

 An uncommon subsequence between two strings is a string that is a subsequence of one but not the other.